Kana Fukuma: Notable results against regular professionals

 On June 28, 2019, Satomi defeated shogi professional Ryūma Tonari in the preliminary round of the 91st Kisei tournament to become the first women's professional to win four consecutive official games against regular professionals.
 She was, however, unable to extend winning streak to five games when she lost to Takahiro Ōhashi in her next game against a regular professional.
 On July 21, 2019, Satomi became just the third women's professional to win a NHK Cup TV Tournament game against a male professional when she defeated Issei Takazaki in Round 1 of the tournament.

 On May 27, 2022, Satomi defeated Yūta Komori in the preliminary round of the 48th Kiō tournament to become the first women's professional to qualify for the main challenger tournament of a major title.
 Her record against regular professionals after this win improved to 10 wins and 4 losses over the last 14 games, satisfying the criteria to qualify for the Professional Admission Test.
 In addition to Komori, the regular professionals Satomi defeated during this period included former Kiō challenger Kei Honda, B1 class professional Shingo Sawada, and 2022 Ōi league winner Takashi Ikenaga.
-Satomi is the first women's professional to qualify for the professional admission test.
+Satomi is the first women's professional to qualify for the Professional Admission Test.

+On October 6, 2025, Fukuma defeated Masahiko Urano in a preliminary round game of the 67th Ōi tournament to improve her record against regular professionals in recent official games to 10 wins and 5 losses for a winning percentage of 0.666.
+The win meant Fukuma satisfied the criteria for the Professional Admission Test (10 or more wins with a winning percentage of 0.650 or better over the best span of recent official games against regular professionals) for a second time.
+After the game, Fukuma stated she was "very happy just be able to play an official game against a regular professional and was not thinking about the test very much".
+She also stated she wanted to "let the accomplishment sink in a bit before deciding what to do next".

+As of 5 November 2025, Fukuma's record in official regular professional tournaments is 64 wins and 75 losses for a winning percentage of 0.460.